KarthikSArkasali/Google-Cloud-Cybersecurity-Certificate-Capstone-Project/README.md

  You'll note that there are both high and medium severity findings relating to the **Cloud Storage bucket**, the **Compute Instance virtual machine**, and the **firewall**.

+     Which three resource types are listed with high severity findings?
+        Bucket, Subnetwork, and ServiceAccountKey
+        Network, Firewall, and Bucket
+        Bucket, compute.Instance, and Firewall (Correct Answer)
+        Network, Subnetwork, and compute.Instance

+ **Next**, navigate to the PCI DSS report.

+   **4.** In the **Security Command Center menu**, click **Compliance**.
+The Compliance page opens.

+   **5.** In the **Google Cloud compliance standards** section, click **View details** in the **PCI DSS 3.2.1** tile.
+The PCI DSS 3.2.1 report opens.

+   **6.** Click on the **Findings** column to sort the findings and display the active findings at the top of the list.

+     Note: Make sure to follow these steps to assess the PCI report, and do not refresh the page, as the required filters will be removed, and the correct information won't be displayed.

+   The Payment Card Industry Data Security Standard (PCI DSS) is a set of security requirements that organizations must follow to protect sensitive cardholder data.
+As a retail company that accepts and processes credit card payments, Cymbal Retail must also ensure compliance with the PCI DSS requirements, to protect cardholder data.

+   As you examine the PCI DSS 3.2.1 report, notice that it lists the rules that are non-compliant, which relate to the data breach:

+* **Firewall rule logging should be enabled so you can audit network access:** This medium severity finding indicates that firewall rule logging is disabled, meaning that there is no record of which firewall rules are being applied and what traffic is being allowed or denied.
+This is a security risk as it makes it difficult to track and investigate suspicious activity.
+* **Firewall rules should not allow connections from all IP addresses on TCP or UDP port 3389:** This high severity finding indicates that the firewall is configured to allow Remote Desktop Protocol (RDP) traffic for all instances in the network from the whole internet.
+This is a security risk as it allows anyone on the internet to connect to the RDP port on any instance in the network.
+* **Firewall rules should not allow connections from all IP addresses on TCP or SCTP port 22:** This high severity finding indicates that the firewall is configured to allow
+    Secure Shell (SSH) traffic to all instances in the network from the whole internet.
+SSH is a protocol that allows secure remote access to a computer.
+If an attacker can gain access to a machine through SSH, they could potentially steal data, install malware, or disrupt operations.
+* **VMs should not be assigned public IP addresses:** This high severity finding indicates that a particular IP address is actively exposed to the public internet and is potentially accessible to unauthorized individuals.
+This finding is considered a potential security risk because it could allow attackers to scan for vulnerabilities or launch attacks on the associated resource.
+* **Cloud Storage buckets should not be anonymously or publicly accessible:** This high severity finding indicates that there is an Access Control List (ACL) entry for the storage bucket that is publicly accessible which means that anyone on the internet can read files stored in the bucket.
+This is a high-risk security vulnerability that needs to be prioritized for remediation.
+* **Instances should not be configured to use the default service account with full access to all Cloud APIs:** This medium severity finding indicates that a particular identity or service account has been granted full access to all Google Cloud APIs.
+This finding is considered a significant security risk because it grants the identity or service account the ability to perform any action within the Google Cloud environment, including accessing sensitive data, modifying configurations, and deleting resources.

+Since you're focusing on identifying and remediating the issues related to the security incident, please disregard the following findings as they do not relate to the remediation tasks you’re completing:

+* **VPC Flow logs should be Enabled for every subnet VPC Network:** There are a number of low severity findings for Flow Logs disabled.
+This indicates that Flow Logs are not     nabled for a number of subnetworks in the Google Cloud project used for this lab.
+This is a potential security risk because Flow Logs provide valuable insights into network traffic patterns, which can help identify suspicious activity and investigate security incidents.